Anurag-Ghosh555/School-management/README.md

 # School-management
-A school management database system
+A school management database system based on MySQL